HELPING GIRLS DEVELOP

 Our house rules reflect the importance of rigor and good habits.
 The use of mobile phones, for example, is restricted.
 We have found that this is the best basis for our students.
 We ask a lot from them because we believe in their capacities.

 The female students live in Dar Moustaqbel under the supervision of two house sisters, who help, encourage and support the girls wherever they may need it.
 The two house sisters are responsible for the day-to-day support of the female students living at Dar Moustaqbel.
 They enforce the house regulations that are reasonably strict in order to help the girls concentrate on their studies.
 The students take turns cooking, cleaning and washing for all, in order to create responsibility and train practical skills.

+Living here enables young disadvantaged girls to fully focus on their studies.
 Instead of the village life of marriage and motherhood, they choose to use their talents to study, graduate and get a good job.
-This way they build another future for themselves and their families.
+Marriage and motherhood will come later.
+This way they can build another future for themselves and their families.

 WHO & WHY

 Dar Moustaqbel has been set up by Hanneke Ouwehand-Van Hooff.
 Before embarking on this adventure, she worked as a volunteer at three different boarding houses for high school girls (EFAM), in the High Atlas Mountains.

 In rural Morocco, where schools are few and far between, it is the girls who generally have to stay at home, while the boys in the family attend school.
 Several boarding houses for high school girls are located in mountain villages near regional schools, so the girls can go to school every day.
 Many of these girls dream of pursuing higher education, but they lack the financial capacity and in their mountain culture girls are suppose to marry young and become mothers.